M66B/FairEmail/docs/FAQ-bs-rBA.md

 SMTP servers can reject messages for [a variety of reasons](https://en.wikipedia.org/wiki/List_of_SMTP_server_return_codes).
 Too large messages and triggering the spam filter of an email server are the most common reasons.

-* El límite de tamaño del archivo adjunto para Gmail [es de 25 MB](https://support.google.com/mail/answer/6584)
+* The attachment size limit for Gmail [is 25 MB](https://support.google.com/mail/answer/6584)
-* El límite de tamaño de archivo adjunto para Outlook y Office 365 [es de 20 MB](https://support.microsoft.com/en-us/help/2813269/attachment-size-exceeds-the-allowable-limit-error-when-you-add-a-large)
+* The attachment size limit for Outlook and Office 365 [is 20 MB](https://support.microsoft.com/en-us/help/2813269/attachment-size-exceeds-the-allowable-limit-error-when-you-add-a-large)
-* El límite de tamaño del archivo adjunto para Yahoo [es de 25 MB](https://help.yahoo.com/kb/SLN5673.html)
+* The attachment size limit for Yahoo [is 25 MB](https://help.yahoo.com/kb/SLN5673.html)
-* *554 5.7.1 Servicio no disponible; Host cliente xxxx.xx.xx.xxx bloqueado*, por favor [vea aquí](https://docs.gandi.net/en/gandimail/faq/error_types/554_5_7_1_service_unavailable.html)
+* *554 5.7.1 Service unavailable; Client host xxx.xxx.xxx.xxx blocked*, please [see here](https://docs.gandi.net/en/gandimail/faq/error_types/554_5_7_1_service_unavailable.html)
-* *501 Error de sintaxis - línea demasiado larga* es a menudo causada por el uso de un encabezado Autocrypt largo
+* *501 Syntax error - line too long* is often caused by using a long Autocrypt header
-* *503 5.5.0 Destinatario ya especificado* significa principalmente que una dirección está siendo utilizada como dirección A y CC
+* *503 5.5.0 Recipient already specified* mostly means that an address is being used both as TO and CC address
-* *554 5.7.1 ... no se permite transmitir* significa que el servidor de correo electrónico no reconoce el nombre de usuario/dirección de correo electrónico.
-Por favor, compruebe el nombre de host y el nombre de usuario/dirección de correo electrónico en la configuración de identidad.
+* *554 5.7.1 ... not permitted to relay* means that the email server does not recognize the username/email address.
+Please double check the host name and username/email address in the identity settings.
 * *550 Spam message rejected because IP is listed by ...* means that the email server rejected to send a message from the current (public) network address because it was misused to send spam by (hopefully) somebody else before.
 Please try to enable flight mode for 10 minutes to acquire a new network address.
 * *550 We're sorry, but we can't send your email.
 Either the subject matter, a link, or an attachment potentially contains spam, or phishing or malware.* means that the email provider considers an outgoing message as harmful.
 * *571 5.7.1 Message contains spam or virus or sender is blocked ...* means that the email server considered an outgoing message as spam.
 This probably means that the spam filters of the email server are too strict.
 You'll need to contact the email provider for support on this.